lulzzz/GoFish/README.md

 Notes:

 1. Each service has it's own read-model datastore (currently Sqlite in all of them)
-1. The Advert service's Events are also published to an EventStore instance to allow for event-sourcing
+1. The Advert and Inventory service's Events are also published to an EventStore instance to allow for event-sourcing

 ---